referencecenter/cim/README.md

 ## Summary

-This repository helps find potential references to the AAMC Careers in Medicine® program (CiM).
+The tools in this repository help filter through search results to identify those more likely to contain references to the AAMC Careers in Medicine® program (CiM).
+They could be adapted for other projects where case-sensitive searching is useful.

 ## Background